AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 - **TacticalRiflePlus**: Removed 3 round burst, magazine size 36 instead of 30.

 - **Tires2Wheels**: You make wheels with acid OR tires you find in the world.

+- **ToolImprovements**:

+    - Ratching slightly faster, impact driver slightly more.

+    - Hammer repairs/upgrade slightly faster.

+    - Chainsaws now butcher harvest 70% like axes.

 - **TraderAlwaysOpen**: 24/7 open traders...
 Maybe except BloodMoon?

 - **TraderSellsMoreBooks**: Per magazine, traders sell between 2 and 5 instead of 1 and 3.

 - **VehiclePerformance**: Vehicles are faster, better handling, climb mountains more easily, and gyro's can reverse better.

+- **VehicleSafeAircraftJumps**: Intentional or Accidental exits of vehicles, safe landing for 8 seconds.

+- **VehicleSeating**: Bicycles have 2 seats that are kind of personal.

 - **VehicleStorageSizes**: 1 extra row of vehicle storages (Ex: Bicycle should have 2 rows).